 Semantic Web roadmap Up to Design Issues A road map for the future, an architectural plan untested by anything except thought experiments.
 This was written as part of a requested road map for future Web design, from a level of 20,000ft.
 It was spun off from an Architectural overview for an area which required more elaboration than that overview could afford.
 Necessarily, from 20,000 feet, large things seem to get a small mention.
 It is architecture, then, in the sense of how things hopefully will fit together.
 This document is a plan for achieving a set of connected applications for data on the Web in such a way as to form a consistent logical web of data (semantic web).
 Introduction The Web was designed as an information space, with the goal that it should be useful not only for human-human communication, but also that machines would be able to participate and help.
 It follows the note on the architecture of the Web, which defines existing design decisions and principles for what has been accomplished to date.

 Notation3 (N3) A readable RDF syntax Up to Design Issues An RDF language for the Semantic Web This article gives an operational semantics for Notation3 (N3) and some RDF properties for expressing logic.
 These properties, together with N3's extensions of RDF to include variables and nested graphs, allow N3 to be used to express rules in a web environment.
 This is an informal semantics in that should be understandable by a human being but is not a machine readable formal semantics.
-This document is aimed at a logician wanting to a reference by which to compare N3 Logic with other languages, and at the engineer coding an implementation of N3 Logic and who wants to check the detailed semantics.
 These properties are not part of the N3 language, but are properties which allow N3 to be used to express rules, and rules which talk about the provenance of information, contents of documents on the web, and so on.
 The log: namespace has functions, which have built-in meaning for CWM and other software.
 See also: The prefix log: is used below as shorthand for the namespace < Motivation The motivation of the logic was to be useful as a tool in in open web environment.
 Formal syntax Semantics Note.
 Simplifications means